Kim Kardashian Paris Robbery Update: 16 People Arrested

-There has finally been a breakthrough in the three-month old armed robbery of Kim Kardashian West.
+There has finally been a breakthrough in the three month old armed robbery of Kim Kardashian West.
 The BBC has reported that French police have now arrested 16 people in connection to the October robbery of $11 million dollars worth of jewelry.
 What have the police revealed so far?

 Kim Kardashian Steps Out Without Jewels But Keeps Her Wedding Ring https://t.co/8pZqNop7QU pic.twitter.com/Jws4FQ2sM0